Monotypic taxon

 In biology, a monotypic taxon is a taxonomic group (taxon) that contains only one immediately subordinate taxon.
 A monotypic species is one that does not include subspecies or smaller, infraspecific taxa.
 In the case of genera, the term "unispecific" or "monospecific" is sometimes preferred.
-In botanical nomenclature, a monotypic genus is a genus in the special case where a genus and a single species are simultaneously described.
-In contrast, an oligotypic taxon contains more than one but only a very few subordinate taxa.
+In botanical nomenclature, a monotypic genus is a genus in the special case in which a genus and a single species are simultaneously described.